redsoul/black-horse/README.md

 ## Usage

-Just require the library and all of Black Horse namespace will be available to you:
+Just import the library and all of Black Horse namespace will be available to you:

 ```javascript
 const BlackHorseChessEngine = require('black-horse');